-For our 2022 Fellowship, we are thrilled to announce that we plan to return our summer programming to Israel (assuming the safety of travel), followed by a Winter and Spring Seminar in the U.S. Applications will be open in early September – sign up for our interest list.
+For our 2022 Fellowship, we were thrilled to return our summer programming to Israel, followed by a Winter and Spring Seminar in the U.S.

-We are hosting our 2021 Summer program in-person at the Isabella Freedman Retreat Center in the beautiful Berkshire Mountains of Connecticut.
+We hosted our 2021 Summer program in-person at the Isabella Freedman Retreat Center in the beautiful Berkshire Mountains of Connecticut.
 This one-time decision to hold our summer experience in the U.S. instead of Israel was made in close consultation with public health experts, in response to the pandemic.
 Locating the program domestically in 2021 offered the greatest possible opportunity to safely bring our group together for the summer and continue our tradition of immersive in-person learning and community-building.
+Hear from the 2021 Fellows in this video.

-Highlights of the upcoming summer at Isabella Freedman include:
+Highlights of the summer at Isabella Freedman included:

-Our 2020 Fellows are completing their Fellowship year – although it was a challenging time, in the midst of the pandemic, their experience was deeply transformative and meaningful.
+Our 2020 Fellows have completed their Fellowship year – although it was a challenging time, in the midst of the pandemic, their experience was deeply transformative and meaningful.

 The Spring Seminar, which was held in April 2021 at the Isabella Freedman Retreat Center, marked the first time that Fellows got to see each other in person after nearly a year of virtual experiences.
 This joyous return to in-person learning featured significant Fellow-led learning sessions that included creative writing, Jewish text study, scientific discussions, and new rituals.
 Read more about this seminar.